 The importance of money cannot be denied.
 It enables us to attain the needs, wants, and luxuries of life.
 But with the current condition of our economies and depictions of the human psyche in the news, I see evidence that sometimes it just goes too far.
 There are people sitting on billions of dollars and others who cannot guarantee the next meal for their family.
-But, this post is not some social message about solving the world’s problems.
-I don’t want to tell you that thinking about money is shallow or greedy.
-It is the reality that we need money to survive and having more makes one better off materially.
+I am setting out to solve the world’s problems or telling you to donate everything you own to feel like a good person.
+I don’t believe that thinking about money is shallow or greedy.
+It is the reality that we need money to survive and having more can make one better off materially.

 The goal isn’t more money.
 The goal is living life on your terms. – Chris Brogan